amandasharief/lightning/src/DataMapper/README.md

 Create your entity class (a Plain Old PHP Object (POPO)).

 1. Only make a property nullable if the data storage is set to `nullable`.
-2. properties should be `private`
+2. Properties should be `private`.
-3. the primary key should not have a setter method, the datamapper will use reflection to set this
+3. The primary key should not have a setter method, `DataMapper` will use reflection to set this.
+The getter method should check if the variable has been initialized before getting it.
-4. the `DataMapper` does not call the setter or getter methods, it uses reflection to set or get values, and properties value should match the fields is/will used in the datasource.
+4. The `DataMapper` does not call the setter or getter methods, it uses reflection to set or get values, and property names should match the fields that are used in the datasource.

 ```php
 final class Article